Free Motherland

-Free Motherland («Ազատ Հայրենիք» կուսակցություն, Azat Hayrenik kusaktsutyun) abbreviated as ԱՀԿ or AHK is a political party in Artsakh.
+Free Motherland («Ազատ Հայրենիք» կուսակցություն, Azat Hayrenik kusaktsutyun) abbreviated as ԱՀԿ or AHK was a political party in Artsakh.
 The party was formed on 29 January 2005.
 Initially, the party consisted of four co-presidents: Arayik Harutyunyan, Arthur Tovmasyan, Rudik Hyusnunts and Arpat Avanesyan.
+The party currently operates in-exile in Armenia following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 The party was founded on 29 January 2005.
 The chairman of the party is former Prime Minister Araik Harutyunyan.
 The party participated in the 2005 Nagorno-Karabakh parliamentary election, after which the party received 10 out of 33 seats in the National Assembly.

 Following the 2010 Nagorno-Karabakh parliamentary election, the party won 14 seats in the National Assembly, both in direct and proportional electoral systems.
 The head of the faction was Gagik Petrosyan.

 Following the 2015 Nagorno-Karabakh parliamentary election, the Free Motherland Party won 47.3% of the vote and together with those elected by the majority system, received 15 seats and made up a parliamentary majority.
 The head of the faction is Arthur Tovmasyan.

 The party participated in 2020 Artsakhian general election as part of the Free Motherland - UCA Alliance, which won 16 seats out of 33 in the National Assembly.